API Request Examples¶

 Note

 Follow the same steps to create and configure Azure Government environments as you would Azure environments.
-When an option is presented for AWS, AWS GovCloud, or Azure, such as during custom rule creation or when using the API, always select Azure.
+When selecting a provider, such as during custom rule creation or when using the API, always select Azure.

 https://api.riskmanager.fugue.co/v0/environments